 To make sure this is clear: my family and I always ate at the table, together, at the end of the day.
 Every day.
 Not every meal, but most certainly dinners.
 I live with someone who did not do that so, I had to improvise and create a table in our master.
 It works well, actually.
 I get to feel dignified while eating in a room that most people find otherwise appointed.

 And the table is positioned right where Joe wants it, in front of a massive tv.

 Yes, I have a tv in my master bedroom.
 Some people say this is a bad idea; the master is for unwinding, reconnecting and sleeping.
 Not watching movies, yelling at news anchors and nail—bitting hurricane updates.
 Nevertheless, without knowing it was happening, it happened.
 And I don’t regret it.

 For that reason, I have turned into a “luxuriate on Sundays” type person.
-My latest brunch post has me not evening getting out of the bed to eat, having splurged on one of the most recognizable classic bed trays available (I guess somehow I felt if I did a lazy Sunday right and proper, it wouldn’t be so frowned upon).
+My latest brunch post has me not evening getting out of the bed to eat, having splurged on the classic Scully & Scully bed tray (I guess somehow I felt if I did a lazy Sunday right and proper, it wouldn’t be so frowned upon).
 This behavior has trickled down into the beginning of the work week as well – when you’re the most exhausted and disappointed that the weekend is over.
-Thus this recipe: a Meatless Monday lazy ravioli concoction that tastes like it was slaved over all day (insert dramatic overly exhausted fainting housewife here).
+Thus this recipe: a Meatless Monday lazy ravioli concoction that tastes like it was slaved over all day (insert dramatic overly exhausted housewife here).

 One of the best ways I know how to achieve the quickest ravioli ever, is with wontons.
 They’re found most everywhere and can be turned into a lot of things.
 Locate them in the section with the tofu, most likely around the produce.
 You won’t have to do much other than separate them, coat them with an egg wash, pick a stuffing and stick them together.